TommyTeaVee/workadventure/docs/maps/build-your-map.md

     <figcaption class="figure-caption">The welcome page of the "map start kit"</figcaption>
 </figure>

-From here, you simply need to click the "Test this map" button to test your map in WorkAdventure.
+From here, you simply need to click the "Test this map" button to test your map in Qtune.

 {.alert.alert-warning}
 The local web server can only be used to test your map locally.
 In particular, the link will only work on your computer.
 You cannot share it with other people.